thephpleague/json-reference/docs/decoding.md

 # Decoders

 Anytime a schema is decoded it uses a decoder.
-Decoders are registered for a specific file extension.
-You need to register the proper decoder for the file type you would like to decode.
+Decoders are registered for a specific media type.
+You need to register a decoder for every type you would like to decode.

 Decoders can also be decorated to add behavior like caching.